Different types of mortgages

 Pros and cons

-Who do they suit?
+Who do fixed rate mortgages suit?

-They are particularly useful for first-time buyers who are dealing with other costs of buying, decorating and furnishing a home.
+They're particularly useful for first-time buyers who are dealing with other costs of buying, decorating and furnishing a home.
 Fixed rates allow you to budget and plan your finances.

 Variable rate mortgages